 The amendment of the Constitution protects workers from being fired.
 But, government employees cannot just act anyhow without limits.
 Still, a public sector employee has the right to a hearing and other rights that follow due process.
 Here, he can contest the reason for his firing.

 An employee in the private sector is not entitled to such rights unless they have an employment contract like a collective bargaining agreement.
-Whatever the case may be, you need a good labor lawyer Fort Lauderdale to defend your rights and grant you justice.
+Whatever the case may be, you need a good notary lawyer to defend your rights and grant you justice.

 What Are The Two Sides To Firing?